stratapp-ai/stratapp-ai.github.io/_blog/venture-capital-and-next-gen-tech-to-create-value.md

 However post-deal, the value creation work (ideas, strategies, direction, why, plans, risks, initiatives, projects and performance) needs to sit within the investee company itself.
 For three reasons: 1) that's where we want the IP, strategy and execution value created; 2) preparing for subsequent investment round due-diligence; and 3) making effective the onboarding of new hires.

-Therefore post investment, I believe VCs should encourage investee companies to embrace #stratapp.
+Therefore post-deal, I believe VCs should encourage investee companies to embrace #stratapp.

 ### subsequent round due diligence & new hires